 To find an answer to the questions above, first, ask yourself the following:

 For most people, the answer is to grow wealth and save for retirement.
 In other words, most people’s time horizon is very long.
 If you are in your 40’s, you have at least 15 or 20 years until you start to consider drawing a regular income from your investments.

 Stocks have historically outperformed bonds and cash in the long run.
 Therefore, they should be part of your portfolio, unless you are already close to retirement age (in such case it makes sense to keep a greater share of your savings in less risky investments).

 Any decision about buying or selling stocks must always be made in the context of your long-term financial plan, based on your time horizon, personal circumstances, risk attitude, needs and objectives.
 Your stock investments should never be considered in isolation, but together with all your other financial arrangements, including pension plans, insurance and real estate.
-Because future direction of stock prices is impossible to predict, the current level of stock indices and your feelings about the market should never override your long-term investment strategy.
+Because the future direction of stock prices is impossible to predict, the current level of stock indices and your feelings about the market should never override your long-term investment strategy.

 But wait… What if it’s like 2007 and the stock market will crash?
 There are so many possible reasons: the Fed, Greece, Ukraine or ISIL, to name just a few.

 Imagine it is 2007.
 Stock indices are close to their all-time highs.
 The economy and corporate profits look solid.
 The Fed stopped hiking interest rates last year.
 One pound buys more than two dollars.
 You have read two articles about subprime mortgages and exotic derivatives, but haven’t paid attention, because no one has.
 Because you are saving for retirement and your time horizon is more than 15-20 years, you conclude that the best decision is to stick with your long-term strategy and buy stocks.